carpentries-incubator/jekyll-pages-novice/_episodes/includes.md

 >
 > What content is being re-used between pages on these sites?
 > Pair up and compare your partner's notes with your own.
-> Can you identify any common type(s) of content that being re-used in these sites?
+> Can you identify any common type(s) of content that is being re-used in these sites?
 >
 > > ## Solution
 > >